kreteshq/kretes.dev/tutorial/creating-the-application.md

 kretes start
 ```

 Navigate to [localhost:5544](http://localhost:5544) to see the result.
+There should be a single task that we statically defined in the `TaskCollection` component.

-Let's define the shape of our data.
+Since we use TypeScript, let's define the shape of our data.
 For now, it will be just the `Task` shape that consists of a `name` and the `done` status.
 In `features/Task/Shape/index.ts` create the following interface

 ```ts
 export interface Task {